rabbitmq/rabbitmq-website/site/install-windows.md

 On Windows, CLI tools have a `.bat` suffix compared to other platforms.
 For example, `rabbitmqctl` on Windows is invoked as `rabbitmqctl.bat`.
-CLI tools are primarily covered in the .

 In order for these tools to work they must be able to [authenticate with RabbitMQ nodes](/cli.html#erlang-cookie) using a shared secret file called the Erlang cookie.